Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A good backpack can go a million miles.
 And by that I don’t mean actual distance, though I’m confident that Booq’s bag will last the test of time.
 By that I mean the return on money.
 Case in point the Booq Python Slimpack.
+This is one of the best bags you can find if you are looking for a small bag.

 Now, there are a few things to keep in mind.
 The Booq Python Slimpack is not outright waterproof.
 So Booq includes another bag, a sort of condom if you will, to put the Python Slimpack inside of in the event there is a heavy downpour.
 Unfortunately, there is not special pocket to store this, and since I have two GoPros, an extra lens, etc, the waterproof bag has to share the camera pocket with my Sony NEX-6 – it folds up to a relatively small ball.
 Also, the side pockets, while accommodating to a certain extent, are fairly tight, but good enough for headphones, batteries, memory cards and those alike.
 And on a final note, if you want to grab your gear, you’ll need to take the bag off (it unzips from the back padding), save for the camera pocket which is accessible, and quite useful, from the top of the bag.